siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-release-summary-openai/README.md

-# GenAi Summary Release - openai
+# GenAi Summary Release - OpenAi

-The GenAI Summary Release - openai plugin for DevOps Velocity is designed to streamline and enhance your workflow by automatically generating concise business value summaries for candidate releases.
+The GenAI Summary Release - OpenAi plugin for DevOps Velocity is designed to streamline and enhance your workflow by automatically generating concise business value summaries for candidate releases.
 Leveraging cutting-edge generative AI technology, this plugin interprets issue data to provide meaningful summaries that can be directly used in your business communications.

 |Back to ...||Latest Version||||
 | :---: | :---: | :---: | :---: | :---: | :---: |